 Oh boy.
 Talk about finger lickin’ good!
-Serious flavours, fall apart meat and though it takes time to cook, this is very fast to prepare and it’s all made in one pan, even the sauce!
+Serious flavours, fall apart meat and though it takes time to cook, these Oven Baked Ribs are very fast to prepare and it’s all made in one pan, even the sauce!

 Australia is known for many great foods, but smokey, fall apart, juicy ribs is not one of them.
 We simply don’t have the equipment needed, nor the generations of experience and knowledge that the masters of barbecuing in the US have.

 Real barbecue ribs is an art and it’s not something that everyday home cooks can manage at home.

 So to make great homemade ribs at home, I think it comes down to the sauce.
 Yes, the rub is important, as is the cooking time and method.
 But ultimately, even if you cook the ribs perfectly, if the sauce is mediocre, it’s so disappointing.

 Looking how tender the meat of these ribs are!
 And the colour of the Chipotle BBQ Sauce glazing the ribs!

 Over the years, my family and I have tried and critiqued dozens of BBQ Sauce recipes.